What Are the Benefits of 3D Rendering in the Fashion Industry?

 By supporting regenerative farming, brands can access more resilient, sustainable materials that reduce environmental impact and promote long-term fiber health.
 Leading brands are increasingly investing in regenerative initiatives by collaborating with sustainable suppliers who practice eco-friendly methods to produce high-quality, responsible fashion materials.

-With digital product creation (DPC), fashion brands can virtually create, test, and perfect garments in real time while significantly reducing the waste and energy used by physical sample-making.
-With tools like 3D fashion design and virtual sampling, designers can bring concepts to life without the need for physical prototypes.
+With digital product development (DPD), fashion brands can virtually create, test, and perfect garments in real time while significantly reducing the waste and energy used by physical sample-making.
+With digital solutions and virtual sampling, designers can bring concepts to life without the need for physical prototypes.

 This process saves large quantities of fabric, water, and other resources.
 Studies show that digital apparel design can reduce material waste by up to 70% and cut carbon emissions from sampling by as much as 30%.